skyfielders/python-skyfield/skyfield/documentation/coordinates.rst

 It’s less usual for someone to want |xyz| coordinates measured against the real equator and equinox, so there’s no built-in method to retrieve them.
-Instead, we can import the Skyfield object representing the reference frame and pass it to the position’s :meth:`~skyfield.positionlib.ICRF.frame_xyz()` method:
+Instead, you’ll need to import the reference frame itself and pass it to the position’s :meth:`~skyfield.positionlib.ICRF.frame_xyz()` method: